 Upon vesting and settlement of RSUs or exercise of stock options, at the election of the grantee, the Company does not collect withholding taxes in cash from employees.
-Instead, the Company withholds upon settlement as RSUs vest, or as stock options are exercised, the portion of those shares with a fair market value equal to the amount of the minimum statutory withholding taxes due.
+Instead, the Company withholds, upon settlement as RSUs vest or as stock options are exercised, the portion of those shares with a fair market value equal to the amount of the minimum statutory withholding taxes due.
 The withheld shares are accounted for as repurchases of common stock.
 The Company then pays the minimum statutory withholding taxes in cash.
+During the six months ended June 30, 2021, 220,425 RSUs vested for which 71,782 shares were withheld to cover the minimum statutory withholding taxes of \$0.4 million.
 During the six months ended June 30, 2020, 31,250 RSUs vested for which 9,801 shares were withheld to cover the minimum statutory withholding taxes of \$0.1 million.

-Note 7.
+Note 8.
 Warrants

-In 2014 the Company issued 19,931 warrants (the "2014 Warrants") to certain investors.
+In 2014, the Company issued 19,931 warrants (the "2014 Warrants") to certain investors.
 The 2014 Warrants allow each holder to purchase one share of common stock for \$5.912.
-Of the 2014 Warrants, 18,512 warrants have been exercised and 1,419 warrants remain outstanding as of June 30, 2020.
+Of the 2014 Warrants, 18,512 warrants were exercised and 1,419 warrants expired.
+There are no 2014 Warrants outstanding as of June 30, 2021.

-As part of the Original Loan Agreement discussed in Note 5, "Long-term Debt," the Lenders received warrants concurrent with the borrowing.
+As part of the Original Loan Agreement discussed in Note 6, "Long-term Debt," the Lenders received warrants concurrent with the borrowing.
 The warrants represent a right for the lender to purchase shares of the Company's common stock at an exercise price of \$11.169 per share.
 The Company issued 53,720 warrants (the "2018 Term A Warrants") upon the drawdown of the 2018 Term A Loan in February 2018, and the Company issued 40,292 warrants (the "2018 Term B Warrants") upon the drawdown of the 2018 Term B Loan in September 2018.
 There have been no exercises of 2018 Term A Warrants or 2018 Term B Warrants.